iyzg/iyzg.github.io/_posts/2020-05-17-the-art-of-thinking.md

 ### Step 1 Problems

 Being stuck in Step 1 comes down to two causes: lack of knowledge or "looping".
 If you simply didn't know an algorithm or data structure needed to solve the problem, a Google search and some practice is enough to fix that up.
-"Looping" is as the name suggests, continuing to review the variables you have without posing further questions to make progress.
+"Looping" is as the name suggests, continuing to review the variables you have without asking further questions to make progress.
 Because it's human nature to take the path of least resistance, you have to be on constant watch to make sure you aren't looping.

 ### Step 2 Problems

 Observations are important for a reason, they answer a question the problem poses.
 To not find the underlying question or be able to find the subsequent observation needed classifies as a missed observation.
-It's important to understand the logic behind the observation/problem and tie it back to your thinking, so it becomes a new tool in your repertoire.
+It's important in these cases to truly understand the logic behind the observation/problem and tie it back to your thinking, so it becomes a new tool in your repertoire and not just a one-off technique.
 To find the question but answer it incorrectly reclassifies your mistake as a misevaluation.
 These are often small logic errors, like thinking you can't precompute when the constraints are small enough, which make them easy to fix with a simple note to not make that same mistake in the future.
 Speaking of notes...

 ## Notes